mrgrain/cdk-esbuild/README.md

 };
 ```

 This will dynamically resolve to the correct path, wherever the package is installed.
 Please open an issue if you encounter any difficulties.

 ### Can I use this package with AWS CDK v1?

-Yes, the `2.x.x` line of `cdk-esbuild` is compatible with AWS CDK v1.
+Yes, `v2` of `cdk-esbuild` is compatible with AWS CDK v1.
 You can find the [documentation for it on the v2 branch](https://github.com/mrgrain/cdk-esbuild/tree/v2).

-However, in line with AWS CDK v2, this version release now only receives security updates and critical bug fixes and support will fully end on June 1, 2023.
+Support for AWS CDK v1 and `cdk-esbuild` v2 has ended on June 1, 2023.
+Both packages are not receiving any updates or bug fixes, including for security related issues.
+You are strongly advised to upgrade to a supported version of these packages.